 After a decade of caring for Ted and Honey, their owners were faced with new insurance rules that prevented them from keeping the bears any longer.
-They asked the North American Bear Center to give their beloved bears a home, and they arrived at the center in April 2007, just prior to its opening in May 2007.
+They asked the North American Bear Center to give their beloved bears a home, and they arrived at the center on April 28, 2007 just prior to our opening in May 2007.